ahpooch/Krayola/README.md

 + PowerShell can be run a wide variety of scenarios and not all are interactive and makes no assumption about the host.
 That host may or may not be a console and commands should not assume the presence of one.
 + commands should be designed to be flexible to enable easy re-use, so if a command is writing to the host, it maybe not be easy to use it from other commands where output could interfere with their own operation.

 However, bearing the above points in mind, some commands are designed specifically for a console (because they are ui commands) and in this circumstance, writing to the console is fine.
-There are other other writer functions (eg Write-Information/Write-Debug etc) can be used, but none of these are able to write in colours controlled by the client.
+There are other writer functions (eg Write-Information/Write-Debug etc) that can be used, but none of these are able to write in colours controlled by the client.
 Krayola can be used to assist in writing colourful output in a structured manner in accordance with a user definable theme: the 'Krayola Theme'.

 ## Quick Start <a name="quick-start"></a>